lliehu/reactive-l10n-test-react-mobx/README.md

 ### Prioritized

-1. Clean up App.js.
-Perhaps divide it to multiple components?
-2. Message log
+1. Message log
-3. All the other functionality present in the Vue.js version.
+2. All the other functionality present in the Vue.js version.

 ### Unsorted